Chanty

 Chanty is an easy-to-use, capable team chat app made for business applications.
 It’s a notification center too, which means you’ll be able to get notifications from all other apps you use in one place.
 This is something that Skype does not have.

-At its core, Chanty is a communication app built for teams.
-On Skype, everyone can get in touch with you, from your aunt to your childhood friend who added you years ago.
+On Skype,anyone you’ve ever given your contact to is a click away – from your aunt to your childhood friend who added you years ago.
+That’s not always ideal when you’re trying to work.
 On the other hand, Chanty is a closed team chat app that is built for you and your colleagues.
-You won’t get distracted by anyone outside of work who wants to get in touch with you.
+No unwanted calls or random messages – just streamlined, professional communication.

 Let’s take a look at the current comparison of Chanty vs. Skype in this table.